iamakulov/devtools-perf-features/README.md

 - Animation frames
 - Style and layout recalculations

 **How to enable:** open DevTools settings (press F1) → Experiments → check “Timeline: event initiators”.
+Then, select any timer callback in the performance trace.

 ## Timeline: show all events